xavier-castro/smsc/README.md

 `smsc` is a terminal UI for applying minimum release-age policies across package managers.
 It helps reduce exposure to freshly published malicious packages by delaying installation of new versions.

+SMSC is deliberately small: it adds release-age flags to your global package-manager configuration.
+It is not a fix-all for software supply-chain security, but it is another prevention measure against current supply-chain attacks.

 V1 secures global package-manager configuration for:

 - npm